HereIsMuhammad/linux/README.md

-# 🐧 Ultimate Linux Reference Guide & Scripts
+# Linux

-Welcome to the ultimate open-source Linux resource hub!
+Welcome to the open-source Linux resource hub!
 This repository is designed to be a collaborative space for beginners and experts to share Linux commands, troubleshooting guides, automation scripts, and tips.

-Whether you are a DevOps engineer, a SysAdmin, or just starting with the command line, your contributions are welcome! 🚀
+Whether you are a DevOps engineer, a SysAdmin, or just starting with the command line, your contributions are welcome!

----

 ## Project Structure